+What does a broker sponsor do and what should you expect from your sponsoring broker?
 You took the classes, studied hard, and now, you passed your real estate license test.
-But there’s one more thing you need to do before you’re ready to stell your first house: you need a real estate broker sponsorship.
+But there’s one more thing you need to do before you’re ready to stell your first house: you need a real estate broker sponsor.

 There are hundreds of brokerages in Texas keen to hire newly licensed agents, but you must try to find the right sponsor broker for you.
 When you make the perfect choice, your sponsor brokerage will guide you during the first few years of your career and help you reach your potential sooner.